yamhiroto/IOT-Geolocalisation-ML/MapReduce/README.md

 ## Project structure

-In this project, I've chosen to separate each step on purpose, in order to be able to measure each step running time.
+In this project, I've chosen to separate each step in order to be able to measure each step running time.

 The project is structured in different programs:

-Slave
+##### Slave
 The Slave is responsible for computing three steps on the machine it is launched.
-Master
+##### Master
 This is the main program used to launched the execution of splits, slave (map, shuffle, reduce) and concatenation of the results.
 It has one main class Master.java where the main method is.
 It is where all steps are executed.
 All steps are executed using multiple threads: I've chosen to create a class for each of them (although this could be factorize better):
 _ThreadCreateSplit_, _ThreadDeploySplit_, _ThreadMap_, _ThreadShuffle_ and _ThreadReduce_.
 The _Partition_ class is used to split the initial file (first step). _ThreadProcessBuilder_ is the class allowing to send linux command in ssh.

-Clean
+##### Clean
-Used to clean all files on the machines that will be used for MapReduce.
-The clean simply loop on the machine list and remove the folder /savoga.
+THe Clean removes all MapReduce files on the remotes machines.
+It simply loops on the machine list and remove the folder /savoga where all files are stored during the MapReduce.
-Deploy
+##### Deploy
-This program send the Slave.jar on the different machines.
-It loops on the machine list and copy the file from local computer to remote ones.
+This program send the Slave.jar on the different machines: it loops on the machine list and copy the file from local computer to remote ones.

 ## User initialization

 Here are the parameters the user should be aware before starting the program:
-- The static paths should be changed with the corresponding value (the Slave needs to be rebuild and deployed)
+- The static paths should be changed with the corresponding value (the Slave thus needs to be rebuild and deployed)
 - Depending of the ssh connection rapidity, one can also amend the time specified in the *sleep* methods
-- The input.txt is the text file used for the wordcount
+- The input.txt is the text file used for the wordcount (in *src/resources*)
 - The number of split files.
 At the moment, **the program doesn't handle a number of split files superior to the number of machines**.
 - A script is used to look for a folder remotely ```fileSearch.sh``` (see [remarks](#remarks) section)